 Our Live Auctions take place on Tuesdays.
-Auction Lots are available to view from the Sunday preceding the auction.
-Viewing prior to this may be possible by private appointment.
+Auction Lots are available to view by appointment.
 The auction takes place in our purpose built gallery and saleroom with each lot displayed on a plasma screen as it is sold.
 Prospective purchasers are encouraged to attend the sale and must register their details with us beforehand.
 As a seller, we are also always happy to welcome you during viewing days where you can see your lots displayed in our landscaped grounds or gallery.

 We have an extensive network of national and international carriers and are happy to get transport quotations for collection.
 In some instances we are happy to settle the transport bill and deduct it from sale proceeds once we have sold your lots.

 An auction valuation is an estimate usually given as a price range, e.g. £800-1200.
 This is the range in which our specialist believes the item will sell at auction.
 It is based upon a range of factors, including past auction results for similar items and market trends.
 All lots offered for sale with us have a reserve price below which they cannot be sold, unless by agreement with you.
 In the event of a lot failing to find a buyer, we will recommend either offering it in another of our sales with a lower estimate and reserve, or you have the option of having it back.
 Since many of the garden pieces we offer are large and involve cost to move, we recognise that it may be both impractical and financially unviable for owners to have their goods returned to them.
 In these instances we can arrange to have lots transported to another local auction house (with no transport cost to you).

 Your lots will be fully described and photographed in the catalogue as well as on our website, The-Saleroom.com website and other selling platforms ensuring the widest possible exposure to both British and International clients.